metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 ### Mark for Death

-When you reach 3rd level, you can mark a target within 15ft as a bonus action, cursed by dark necrotic energies.
-They must take a constitution saving throw or become marked for death.
+When you reach 3rd level, you can mark a target within 15ft as a bonus action, cursing them with dark necrotic energies.
+They must take a constitution saving throw against your warden spell save DC or become marked for death.

 Targets marked for death remain so until they take a long rest, or you mark another target.